• Skip to primary navigation

 The bento cake fad originally began in the bakeries of South Korea (though the word bento translates to convenience in Japanese).
 The concept was similar, but a single serving dessert instead of a meal.
 These mini “bento” cakes slowly began increasing in popularity and this fad has now spread to India, America, and more.

 What type of flavor should you go with?
 Any flavor will work – so make their favorite!
-If you’re not sure what that is, I’d recommend going with chocolate.
-According to BakeryandSnacks, the most popular cake flavor is chocolate, closely followed by red velvet (which is also chocolate cake + red food coloring).
+If you’re not sure what that is, I’d recommend going with a chocolate bento cake (like the one in this recipe).
+The most popular cake flavor is chocolate, closely followed by red velvet (which is also chocolate cake + red food coloring).

 For this recipe, I went ahead and used a cake mix; making frosting and decorating the cake already adds a personal touch on its own.
 So, grab your favorite cake mix and the ingredients on the box.
 Then for the icing, make sure you have salted butter, powdered sugar, vanilla extract, unsweetened cocoa powder, and milk.